trvrb/dynamics-practical/README.md

 **Select 'Infer social network with BSSVS'.**

-I have no idea why this is labeled as "infer social network".
+I have no idea why this is called "infer social network".
 BSSVS stands for Bayesian Stochastic Search Variable Selection.
 It adds an indicator variable for each pairwise transition rate that specifies whether the rate is on or off, i.e. at its estimated value or at 0.
-Including these indicators serve to decrease the effective number of rate parameters that need to be estimated and are helpful when trying to infer a sparse transition matrix.
+These indicators serve to decrease the effective number of rate parameters that need to be estimated and are helpful to include when trying to infer a sparse transition matrix.

 ![beauti_sites_geo](images/beauti_sites_geo.png)